HORNET-Storage/Scionic-MerkleTree-Go/README.md

 ## Understanding Growth Patterns: Logarithmic vs Linear

 In the case of Scionic Merkle DAG-Trees, which incorporate Classic Merkle Trees within their structure, they exhibit logarithmic growth.
-This means that as the size of the input (the number of files in a folder) increases, the growth rate of the Classic Merkle Tree branches decrease.
+This means that as the size of the input (the number of files in a folder) increases, the growth rate of the Classic Merkle Tree branches decreases.
 This makes Scionic Merkle DAG-Trees an efficient structure for managing large datasets, ***as the branches become exponentially smaller with the increasing number of files in the folder.***

 In stark contrast, the number of hashes required to validate a single folder in a Merkle DAG exhibits linear growth.
 If there are more children (files) in the folder, you must download the hash of each one to retrieve any individual file from the folder.
 This constant requirement can lead to overly large Merkle branches.
 The amount of hashes needed to validate a single file increases in direct proportion to the number of files in the folder, making it less efficient for large datasets.

-## Syncing Trees Across Relays by Requesting a Range of Leafs
+## Syncing Trees Across Relays by Requesting a Range of Leaves

 To further enhance the functionality of Scionic Merkle DAG-Trees and support efficient data retrieval, each leaf in the tree is labeled with a sequenced number.
 This method facilitates the [request for a range of Merkle leaves](https://www.hornetstorage.com/forest), much like what GraphSync attempts to accomplish, but without the complexity of using complex graph selectors and large request sizes.

 The total number of leaves is recorded at the root of the tree.
 By doing so, users can request a range of leaves from a given folder and receive it as a small Scionic Merkle branch, reducing the bandwidth overhead and computational workload required to access multiple files in the same folder.

-This approach not only maintains the structural advantages of Scionic Merkle DAG-Trees, such as logarithmic growth of branches and efficient file download and verification, but also provides enhanced support for range queries, contributing to their practicality in large-scale data management scenarios.
+This approach provides the structural advantages of Scionic Merkle DAG-Trees, such as logarithmic growth of branches and efficient file download and verification, and also provides enhanced support for ranged requests, contributing to their practicality in large-scale data management scenarios.

 ##